 The flavor of this fruit is often described as a blend of zucchini, green bean and cucumber.
 The flesh is starchy and stays reasonably firm when cooked.
 Chayote is a good source of vitamins C and B6, folate, potassium, magnesium and fiber.

-Buy: Available in all markets serving Latin American communities and often in markets serving Southeast Asian or Indian communities.
+Buying: Available in all markets serving Latin American communities and often in markets serving Southeast Asian or Indian communities.
 Look for smooth fresh appearance and no bruises, soft spots or discoloration.
 If you can find a variety with dark green skin it will probably be more flavorful but the light green variety dominates the markets.
 Young ones with thin skin don't have to be peeled.

-Store: They'll keep a few days at room temperature or about a week refrigerated.
+Storing: They'll keep a few days at room temperature or about a week refrigerated.
 They need fairly high humidity so they won't shrivel.

-Cook: If your chayotes are mature with thick skins you need to peel them, The toughest skins are easy to remove after cooking and young chayotes with tender skins can be eaten skin-on.
+Cooking: If your chayotes are mature with thick skins you need to peel them, The toughest skins are easy to remove after cooking and young chayotes with tender skins can be eaten skin-on.
 In the middle are the ones with skins too tough to eat but too tender to pull off easily.